oneal2000/oneal2000.github.io/index.md

 # News

+- **Our paper “Scaling Laws for Dense Retrieval” received the SIGIR Best Paper Award!**
 - My first-authored paper, "DRAGIN: Dynamic Retrieval Augmented Generation based on the Real-time Information Needs of Large Language Models," has been selected for an Oral presentation at ACL! **(Top 2.6% in submissions, top 6.8% in accepted papers)**
-- **Our paper “Scaling Laws for Dense Retrieval” has been honored with the SIGIR Best Paper Award!**
 - Two of my first-authored Long Papers were accepted at ACL 2024!
 This includes one paper in the main conference and one in the findings.
 - My first-authored Long Paper was accepted at AAAI 2024!
 - Our team participated in COLIEE 2023, and won the championship!
 Here is the link to our Technical Report: https://arxiv.org/abs/2304.12650